VGFXOpenGL

 - Programming, Development and Design

-• Programmed with Microsoft Visual Studio 2010 Ultimate in Visual C++ using all main
+• Programmed with Microsoft Visual Studio in Visual C++

-• Engine compiled into a static library to make it usable across different projects
+• Compiled into a static library to make the engine usable across different projects

 • GMax by Autodesk is utilized which is a free 3D modeling and animation tool based on